 1.1 The Council is required to set a balanced budget and agree the level of Council tax for 2023/24 in the context of its Medium Term Financial Plan.
-This report presents the final budget for approval.
+This report presents the draft budget for consultation.
+The final budget will be approved at Full Council in late February.